 Depending on how flexible with location you can be, it may be beneficial to begin your search by identifying parts of your country, state, or province that already have a high concentration of EV owners registered as living there.
 Such a find could represent a ready-made customer base to rely upon for trade.

 As you hone in on potential locations for your DC charging infrastructure, you can start to consider what the specific needs and demands of your target demographic are.
-This research can then be leveraged to ensure competitive differentiation to your offering, because in an industry as competitive as DC fast charging infrastructure, differentiation is key to success.
+This research can then be leveraged to ensure competitive differentiation to your offering, because in an industry as competitive as DC rapid charging infrastructure, differentiation is key to success.

 For example, were you to discover, through local studies and polls, that a large percentage of the local population was employed by a nearby commercial fleet of e-delivery vehicles, then you may want to: